xquery/rxq/README.md

 ## For the Impatient (set up example application)

-MarkLogic 6.0-3 is reccomended version for use with RXQ.
+MarkLogic 6.0-3 and higher is reccomended version for use with RXQ.

 The quickest way to see RXQ in action is to setup the example application under [src/example-simple](https://github.com/xquery/rxq/tree/master/src/example-simple).